Boca, California: Climate

 Boca is located at an elevation approximately 5575 ft and is famous for having very cold winters and warm summers.
 The area sees a large amount of snow being located along the Sierra Nevada mountain range.
-Boca has a fairly typical climate for its region, a continental Mediterranean climate (Köppen Dsb), with dry summers that feature hot days and cold nights, and cold, snowy winters.
+Boca has a fairly typical climate for its region, a humid continental climate (Köppen Dsb), with dry summers that feature hot days and cold nights, and cold, snowy winters.
 Snowfall is less heavy than Truckee and Tahoe City due to the rain shadow effect of the Sierra Nevada, but depths can still reach to 90 in, and in recent times 70 in of snow was on the ground at the end of February 1993.

 On January 20, 1937, the temperature at Boca fell to −45 F, the lowest temperature ever recorded in California, though on average only a dozen nights will fall below 0 F and 266 days exceed 50 F. Nightly frosts are common even in summer, and only 98.3 nights per year fail to fall below 32 F.